asif256000/boolean_cellcycle_analysis/NOTES.md

 1. Implement the same algorithms and logics using matrix representation for the graph
 2. If possible, implement unit testing module using pytest

+## Iteration 10: Histogram and Log Modification

+1. Y-axis - Frequency of score differences (not absolute), X-axis differences (-ve values included)
+2. Also for total score (graph_score + g1_graph_score)
+3. Make it such that not everything is logged all the time.
+Put flags.
+Just scores are required for all perturbations.

+## Iteration 11: Logs & Multiprocessing

+1. Dump scores and Perturbations in an excel
+2. Logs for all perturbations
+3. Work on Multiprocessing
+4. Also increase bincount for the histogram

+## Iteration 12: Mammal Cell Cycle & Finalize Yeast Perturbation Frequency Graph

+1. Freq Distn for Yeast Perurbations
+2. Asynchronous update of cell states for mammal
+3. Multiprocessing for mammal
+4. Cycle detection and counting for cell states